 He built a frame home with a shingle roof and board floor and occupied it in May, 1892.

 Andrew was born July 21, 1867, to Andrew C. and Madsine Madsen Thompson in Pleasant Grove, Utah.
-His parents were born in Denmark and were converted to the Latter Day Saints (LDS) church and migrated to Utah, making Pleasant Grove their permanent home.
+His parents were born in Denmark and were converted to the Church of Jesus Christ of Latter-day Saints and migrated to Utah, making Pleasant Grove their permanent home.

 When Andrew was 18 months old his mother died, leaving him much to the mercies of the world.
 He married Annie Amelia West, daughter of Charles Henry and Fredericka West of Pleasant Grove, on January 12, 1888.
 They had three children: Alvira (who died September 19, 1912), Russell and Dorothy.
 They lived on their homestead for a few years then moved back to Pleasant Grove.
 His name was listed on church records in 1893.

 Andrew was never active in the Church but true religion to him was to visit the widowed and fatherless and many times their hearts have been made glad by provisions left by him.
 He suffered much from accidents and ill health-at one time being confined to his home for five years with a broken hip-but was faithfully attended by his wife.
 The last two weeks of his life he suffered intensely, finally being released from his burdens on November 23, 1934.